turtacn/mha4rdb/README.md

 `mha4rdb` is kind of Master High Availability for Relational Databases(e.g. Vastbase、Mysql、Postgresql、...)

+* Here RDB is Vastbase for example
-Detailed design and architecture could be found at [架构设计 / Architecture Design Document](docs/architecture.md)
+* Detailed design and architecture could be found at [架构设计 / Architecture Design Document](docs/architecture.md)

 ## 1. Project Introduction